JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/0007-Boundary-oriented Binary Building Segmentation Model With Two Scheme Learning For Aerial Images/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Kyungsu Lee
-  - 김준희
+  - Jun Hee Kim
   - Haeyun Lee
-  - 박주흠
+  - Juhum Park
-  - 최지환
+  - Jihwan P Choi
   - Jae Youn Hwang

 # Author notes (optional)